malav1/cafe_mini_project/mini_project/README.md

 important factors i accounted for include data persistence, testing and usability. these enabled me to meet the client brief as i included the key features the client was looking for- including other features such as invalid input handling.

 if i had more time, i would include options to return to the previous menus after an action is executed by the user.
-This would be instead of only giving the user the option to return to the initial welcome menu.
+I would have also implemented code to allow the user to input multiple items which the customer has ordered rather than having to do one order at a time. additionally, i would have included more checks so that the user is only able to enter a valid item id. i also would've liked to write more unit tests

 I enjoyed implementing testing as it was new and interesting to work around.